 Press Enter after closing the TODAY function.
 It will return the current year number as below.

 Example #3 – Comparing Two Dates

-Comparing two dates whether it belongs to the Same Month and Year or not.
+They are comparing two dates, whether they belong to the Same Month and Year.
 Consider two sets of different dates like the below screenshot.

-Now with the help of year and month function, we will check how many days in the same row are related to the same month and the same year.
+Now with the help of the year and month function, we will check how many days in the same row are related to the same month and year.